hulksunil/Shoe_Store/README.md

 I ended up using bootstrap and JQuery so that I could use their carousel functionality.
 I didn't really use them for anything else.

+Uploaded pictures are not removed after deletion because in the weird case where more than one product shares the same picture.
+Deleting one will remove all instances of it.